mverleg/psh/README.md

 Psh
 ===============================

 Psh is a mix of Python and shell.
-It add some tricks to standard Python 3, to make it more suitable as a replacement for shell scripts.
+It adds some tricks to standard Python 3, to make it more convenient as a replacement for shell scripts.

 Features include: